Skip to main content

 "By some estimates, there will be an average of two percent annual growth in global oil demand over the years ahead, along with, conservatively, a three percent natural decline in production from existing reserves ...
 That means by 2010, we will need on the order of an additional fifty million barrels a day."

-This statement is consistent with what the International Energy Agency (IEA) and many oil-industry insiders are saying.
-It's important to realize that 50 million barrels a day is more than six times Saudi Arabia's current output.
+This statement is consistent with what the International Energy Agency (IEA) and many oil-industry insiders have been saying.
+It's important to realize that 50 million barrels a day is five times Saudi Arabia's current output.

 So, Cheney had every reason to know in advance that by the middle of the 2000's, the US would be suffering the effects of tightening oil supplies.
 One of his first actions upon taking office in 2001 was to convene an Energy Task Force, a secretive body whose only publicly released documents consist largely of information on the oil-producing fields of Iraq and neighboring countries.
 Cheney has stated publicly that energy conservation may be a sign of personal virtue but is not the basis for an energy policy.
 George W. Bush has stated publicly that the US way of life is not negotiable.
 Cheney has also said that we likely face war for the remainder of our lifetimes.
-This, apparently, is our energy plan going forward.
+For the US, oil wars appear to be our energy plan going forward.

 Oil Wars — Where, Why, and Who?